 Professional Development activities contribute to the body of VR knowledge and contribute to the development and maintenance of standards of practice which are utilized by VR professionals.
 These activities are encompassed within the following categories:

-10. Supervision of Intern Registrant/VR Student
+10. Supervision of Provisional Registrant/VR Student

 Serving as a Board or Committee Member and/or volunteering for activities in support of a VR Organization